Cody Bellinger Player Props: Cubs vs. Marlins

 Cody Bellinger At The Plate

-- Bellinger is batting .298 with five doubles, a triple, five home runs and nine walks.
+- Bellinger is hitting .295 with five doubles, a triple, six home runs and 10 walks.

-- Among the qualified hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 37th, and he is 14th in the league in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 33rd, his on-base percentage ranks 34th, and he is 10th in the league in slugging.

-- He has hit a long ball in 22.7% of his games this season, and 5.2% of his trips to the plate.
+- He has hit a home run in 26.1% of his games this season, and 5.9% of his trips to the plate.

-- In 12 games this year (54.5%), Bellinger has picked up an RBI, including two games with multiple runs batted in.
+- Bellinger has driven in a run in 13 games this year (56.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.